Laurent56/scylla_shopping/README.md

 System.out.println("Item 2 toTuple(): " + i2.toTuple());  \

 Example 2: Create and test  Cart ojbect:  \

 A Cart is basically a wrapper around a collection of Items, and a Cart has the ability to checkOut() which would sum the costs of the Items to calculate a total cost.
+A Cart is not "checked out" until the CartService persists the Cart to the ScyallDB, and it is the responsibility of the CartService to check out the Cart.  \

-A cart has a method to display the contents of the Cart using the displayCart() method.
+A cart has a method to display the contents of the Cart using the displayCart() method.  \

 Lastly a Cart has the ability to render itself as a String, using toString() or as a Tuple, using toTuple().
-The Tuple would be used when persisting the Cart to the ScyllaDB carts table.
+The Tuple would be used when persisting the Cart to the ScyllaDB carts table.  \

 Cart c1 = new Cart("ompoint@gmail.com");  \